fuji3to4/DualCellQuant/README.md

 ## Known limitations / next steps ⚠️

 - Radial outer >100% includes background near the cell.
-If you want Target/Reference masks computed only within ≤100%, add a toggle to clip ROI at 100%.
+As of now, T/R uses only pixels with Reference > 0, to avoid NaN/inf.
+If you want Target/Reference masks computed strictly within ≤100% (inside-cell only), consider adding a toggle to clip ROI at 100%.
 - No persistent project/session saving; use the exported `.npy`/`.csv` files to reproduce results.
 - The Single image flow computes single-channel statistics only (no ratio).
 Ratios remain in the Dual images flow.